How Do I Stop Doom-Shopping During The Pandemic?

 Dear Extremely Online,

-Here is my big disclaimer: I am not a psychologist, neurologist or behavioral economist, so while I know enough to be dangerous to myself and others, I’m speaking extremely out of turn.
+Here is my big disclaimer: I am not a psychologist, neurologist or behavioural economist, so while I know enough to be dangerous to myself and others, I’m speaking extremely out of turn.

 Advertisement